nbwar/NWCalendarView/README.md

 # NWCalendarView

-NWCalendar View is an IOS control that displays a calendar.
+NWCalendar View is an iOS control that displays a calendar.
 It is perfect for appointment or availibilty selection.
 It allows for selection of a single date or a range.
 It also allows to disable dates that are unavailable.

 <p align="center">
   <img src="http://i.imgur.com/XsIX6F6.png" height=400 width=400/>